Origin and evolution of the flamenco cajón

 Many claim that the flamenco cajón comes from Peru.
 This beautiful Latin American country has an instrument that, in appearance, is identical to the flamenco cajón.
 But the reality is that the flamenco cajón was born thanks to the genius of the flamenco guitar: Francisco Sánchez Gómez, popularly known as Paco de Lucía.

 On the other hand, it would be unfair not to recognize that the Peruvian cajón served as an initial reference to shape the current flamenco cajón.
-In 1981, after a concert in Peru, Paco de Lucia saw this instrument for the first time and was delighted, to the point that at the end of the night he bought it and told his percussionist, Rubem Dantas, to learn to play it.
+In 1981, after a concert in Peru, Paco de Lucia saw this instrument for the first time and was delighted, to the point that at the end of the night he bought it and asked his percussionist, Rubem Dantas, to learn to play it.

-Paco de Lucía introduced the cajón in Spain and in a very short time it was completely adopted by the rest of the performers of the genre.
+Paco de Lucía introduced the cajón in Spain and, in a very short time, it was completely adopted by the rest of the performers of the genre.
 The guitarist joked that if he had patented the flamenco cajón, he would have earned much more money than “in two lifetimes playing the guitar”.

 Evolution of the flamenco cajón